 *NOTE: TRC approval was based on a complete analysis of the distribution of values for each parameter, not just the average values.

 In June 2010, the next stage of evaluation began: long-term lumen maintenance testing.
 The 200 samples were sent to Pacific Northwest National Laboratory to be tested in a new high-temperature testing apparatus specifically designed for the L Prize competition and built with assistance from Orb Optronix.
 The test bed was maintained at 45°C to simulate actual operating conditions and the lamps were operated continuously through the 25,000 hour mark, to take advantage of the first public opportunity to confirm actual performance of a high-quality LED lighting product.
 A movable integrating sphere (light measurement device) took spectral measurements on each lamp every 100 hours for the first 3,000 hours of operation, and every 168 hours (weekly) thereafter.
 Data for the first 7,000 hours of operation were used to predict lumen maintenance of the lamps at 25,000 hours.
 With 95 percent confidence, lumen maintenance was predicted to be 97.1 percent* at 25,000 hours, which significantly exceeds the 70 percent L Prize requirement.
 At 25,000 hours of testing, the actual lumen maintenance was 100%, and chromaticity change remained less than .002.
-A selection of 31 of those lamps passed the 40,000-hour point of continuous operation in July 2015.
-Their average lumen maintenance after 40,890 hours was 95.6%, with no failures, and the average chromaticity change was 0.00093.
+A selection of 31 of those lamps passed the 50,000-hour point of continuous operation in August 2016.
+Their average lumen maintenance after 50,182 hours was 93.0%, with no failures, and the average chromaticity change was 0.002.
 These results show that well-designed LED integral lamps can operate very reliably over long periods of time, with excellent lumen and chromaticity maintenance, and validate the methods being used for predicting performance.